 The Timer Server task is responsible for executing the timer service routines associated with all task-based timers.
-This task executes at a priority higher than any RTEMS application task and thus can be viewed logically as the lowest priority interrupt.
+This task executes at a priority higher than any RTEMS application task, and is created non-preemptible, and thus can be viewed logically as the lowest priority interrupt.

 By providing a mechanism where timer service routines execute in task rather than interrupt space, the application is allowed a bit more flexibility in what operations a timer service routine can perform.
-For example, the Timer Server can be configured to have a floating point context in which case it would be save to perform floating point operations from a task-based timer.
+For example, the Timer Server can be configured to have a floating point context in which case it would be save to perform floating point operations from a taskbased timer.
 Most of the time, executing floating point instructions from an interrupt service routine is not considered safe.
+However, since the Timer Server task is non-preemptible, only directives allowed from an ISR can be called in the timer service routine.